OpenINF/openinf-util-types/README.md

 <a name="isArray"></a>

 ## isArray(value) ⇒ <code>boolean</code>
-Determines if value is actually an Array.
+Determines if value is actually of type `Array`.

 **Kind**: global function